 The footwear industry has expanded significantly in recent years to expand the availability of shoes for plantar fasciitis.
-Click now and see your options!
+Did you know that around one out of ten people will experience plantar fasciitis at some point?

 Shoes With a Slight Heel